 The start of a new year is the perfect time to review your finances.
 As you look back over the past year, you might notice a red flag on your bank account — a monthly $10 maintenance fee, a couple of $35 overdraft charges or a savings account that’s earned just a couple of pennies in the past 12 months.
 These are just some of the ways the bank you choose can hurt your finances.

 There are also many ways that your bank can help you avoid costs, effectively manage money and work toward your financial goals, however.
-The Best Banks of 2016 survey from GOBankingRates looked at features and offerings from 120 national banks to find the institutions that offer the best deals and services to customers.
+The Best Banks survey from GOBankingRates looked at features and offerings from 120 national banks to find the institutions that offer the best deals and services to customers.
 Here’s how to tell if you’re banking with one of the best — or if you’d be best served by switching banks.

 6 Traits of the Best Banks of 2016